Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 AI Unlimited setup is now complete.

 :::note
-Because you are now the AI Unlimited admin, you can return to the setup anytime, as needed, to changes settings.
-Use the same URL, and sign in.
+Because you are the AI Unlimited admin, you can return to the setup anytime to [change any settings](/docs/manage-ai-unlimited/change-settings.md).
 :::